Privacy Regarding Therapy and Counseling

 My aim is to make all the mental health services I provide both accessible and affordable.
 I accept many insurances, and have variable payment options based on financial need.
 I also participate in community education efforts to reduce stigmas that pertain to mental health by engaging in multiple forms of outreach — from community suppers to free workshops.

 The information made available on this website is for educational purposes only and is not a substitute for professional medical care.
-HCH Therapy and Counseling is the trade name for Helen Ceballo-Hernandez, MA, LLPC.
+HCH Therapy and Counseling is the trade name for Helen Ceballo-Hernandez, MA, LPC.

 534 Fountain St NE, Grand Rapids, MI 49503